fjulian79/wd-broker/doc/ThreatModel.md

 ### 3. Repudiation (Denying Responsibility)

 Repudiation is not applicable.
 Clients do not authenticate, and the broker has no expectation of accountable actions from them.
 Members of the `wd-clients` group are considered trusted, and the broker does not enforce any authentication mechanisms.
+However, suspicious behavior is logged along with the context (timestamp, pid, client names, ...) by the broker for auditing purposes.

 ---